All Episodes

 If he makes a serious effort to beat her, you'll be satisfied.

-Even if he doesn't go all the way in destroying her and informing as many people what you know, I think it's a much easier proposition for him to keep you in the fold by giving you 50% of what you want than it is to uh go out and and satisfy you and maybe eliminate who knows how many people from joining him.
+Even if he doesn't go all the way in destroying her and informing as many people what you know, I think it's a much easier proposition for him to keep you in the fold by giving you 50% of what you want than it is to go out and satisfy you and maybe eliminate who knows how many people from joining him.

-And I think this that's it this is the eternal question, because you do have ever every candidate has different uh tiers.
+And I think this is the eternal question because you do have every candidate has different tiers, T-I-E-R-S, tiers of support.

 Just explain who the liberals are and don't hold back and properly identify them.

-Explain what conservatism is, and then when they don't do it, we start questioning whether or not they really are conservative, whether they actually understand it.
+And then when they don't do it, we start questioning whether or not they really are conservative, whether they actually understand it.

-When in fact what they may be doing is realizing that most people do not live their lives by defining who people are ideologically, and they have to be approached in any number of ways.
+When in fact, what they may be doing is realizing that most people do not live their lives by defining who people are ideologically.

 But see, my problem in that example, I've always believed that conservatism is the way most people live their lives anyway, whether they know it or not.